aimms/how-to/Articles/114/114-execute.rst

 Unzipping Files Using the Execute Function
 ------------------------------------------

 Here's an example.
 Let's say you need a functionality to unzip files.
 In your case, the input files, taken from the archive directory, are currently zipped.
 You need to unzip them before reading.
-You have the application, unzip.exe, installed in the "C:\ProgramFiles" for you to use.
+You have the application, unzip.exe, installed in the "C:\Program Files" for you to use.
 Then you can use the following code in your AIMMS procedure to unzip the input files:

 .. code-block:: aimms

     Execute("C:\\ProgramFiles\\unzip.exe", "D:\\data\\archive\\inputfile.zip");

-It works as executing the command line: ``"C:\ProgramFiles\upzip.exe D:\data\archive\inputfile.zip"`` from your AIMMS project directory.
+It works as executing the command line: ``"C:\Program Files\upzip.exe D:\data\archive\inputfile.zip"`` from your AIMMS project directory.
 Of course, you don't want to see a bunch of files unzipped in your project directory.
 You can fix that by modifying the statement.
-Simply add the "-d" option, provided by the unzip.exe, to redirect the upzipped files to a temp folder:
+Simply add the "-d" option, provided by the unzip.exe, to redirect the extracted files to a temp folder:

 .. code-block:: aimms